Does 4 Stroke Engine Need Oil?

 How is a 4 Stroke Engine Lubricated?

-Lubrication in a 4-stroke engine is more complex than in a 2-stroke engine.
+Oil for a 4 stroke engine in a four stroke motor oil is more complex than in a 2-stroke engine.
 Oil is stored in a sump and is circulated by a pump.
 It is distributed throughout the engine, lubricating essential components such as the crankshaft bearings, connecting rods, and camshaft.
 The oil forms a film that reduces wear and friction, helping to keep the engine running smoothly over time.

 How 4 Stroke Engines Work?